jamesheald/COIN/README.md

 ### Fitting the model to data

 The COIN model is fit to data by finding the parameters that minimise the negative log of the likelihood function.
 To calculate the negative log-likelihood, define the model parameters (see [Properties](#properties)) and pass the data to the class object via the adaptation property.
 The data should be in vector form with one element per trial (use NaN on trials where adaptation was not measured).
-Call the objective_COIN method on object obj:
+Then call the objective_COIN method on object obj:
 ```
 o = obj.objective_COIN;
 ```